2021 Indiana Football Digest Insider | ExBulletin

 Pike Central has dropped 24 consecutive games.

-Bedford North Lawrence, Cambridge City Lincoln, Evansville North Indianapolis Pike, North Daviess, Princeton, Seymour and Union County have lost a six-game streak.
+Bedford North Lawrence, Cambridge City Lincoln, Evansville North Indianapolis Pike, Princeton and Seymour have lost a seven-game streak.

-Blackford, Franklin, Huntington North, Kankakee Valley, Lewis Cass, Muncie Central, Oldenburg Academy, South Bend Riley, Switzerland County, Terre Haute South and Woodlan have lost five games.
+Blackford, Franklin, Jennings County, Lakeland, Muncie Central, Oldenburg Academy, South Bend Riley, Terre Haute South and Woodlan have lost six games.

 CONSEQUENTIAL REGULAR SEASON WIN